Curriculum Vision 2019

 Arrangements for the act of collective worship and for religious education are made by the school in accordance with the Education Acts and the Suffolk Syllabus.
 They are non-denominational but basically Christian in principle.
 Children also learn about other world religions.
 Parents may withdraw their children from R.E. and arrangements for worship.
 It would be helpful if such requests were made to the headteacher in writing.

 Drama plays an important part of life at our school.
-Annual performances, including the Midsummer Festival, Christmas Nativity, Harvest Festival and drama productions, enable the whole school to participate as a unit reciting poetry, choral speech or enacting plays.
-The older children are usually extremely successful at the annual Suffolk Festival of Speech and Drama.
+Annual performances, including the Midsummer Festival, Christmas Nativity, Harvest Festival and end of year drama productions, enable the whole school to participate as a unit reciting poetry, choral speech or enacting plays.
+The school has close links with The Red House, Aldeburgh; Snape Maltings Music for Schools Programmes and The Royal Hospital School Big Sing Choirs as well as with Jubilee Opera, Aldeburgh.
+Many of our children take part in a wide variety of musical theatre performance opportunities whilst they are pupils at the school.

 The school encourages cycling by facilitating the Bikeability course to all Year 5 pupils.